nreinig3/anomaly-detection-capstone/README.md

 *Figure 1: Transformer flowchart showing encoder, bottleneck and decoder regions.*

+### Key Technical Features

+1.  **DINOv2 Pre-Trained ViT Encoder:**
+    *   To enhance feature extraction, I used a pre-trained Vision Transformer (ViT) as a frozen encoder.
+Specifically, I employed **DINOv2** (Meta AI, 2023), which was self-supervised on 142M images.
+    *   **Why it matters:** Using a pre-trained, frozen encoder drastically improved training efficiency and feature quality compared to training from scratch, providing a strong foundation for the model.

 ### Tech Stack:
 *   **Languages:** Python
 *   **ML Frameworks:** PyTorch, Scikit-learn